Paid traffic is a great option for affiliate marketers looking to grow their business quickly and make commissions at scale.

 - Paid lets you test and validate your strategy quickly (think 6 weeks for paid ads compared to 6 months for organic traffic sources like YouTube or a blog).

-- Paid can be more stable and consistent than organic traffic.
+- Paid can be more stable and consistent than organic traffic, as long as you have the spend to keep the traffic flowing.

 - It’s possible to scale quickly with paid once you find a winning combination.